 Leadership Development Programs

-This year a new experimental program opened in cooperation with Seminar Kibbutzim (Kibbutzim College of Education, Technology and the Arts) in Tel Aviv.
+Next year a new experimental program will open in cooperation with Seminar Kibbutzim (Kibbutzim College of Education, Technology and the Arts) in Tel Aviv.

 A welcome addition to TALI’s online presence is the Spiritual Education Laboratory, a wealth of resources including texts, spiritual education terminology, music, film and links to related sites.